TehGM/Wolfringo/docs/guides/commands/enabling-commands.md

 ```

 ### Logging
-Part of purpose of the Commands System is to reduce amount of boilerplate code for logging etc. @TehGM.Wolfringo.Hosting.Commands.HostedCommandsHandler will automatically use logging as [configured for your Host](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/logging/?view=aspnetcore-3.0).
+One of purposes of the Commands System is to reduce amount of boilerplate code for logging etc. @TehGM.Wolfringo.Hosting.Commands.HostedCommandsHandler will automatically use logging as [configured for your Host](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/logging/?view=aspnetcore-3.0).

 Check [Logging guide](xref:Guides.Features.Logging) for more information.
 ***